waffleio/waffleio-gh-actions/action-checklistchecker/README.md

 ## How It Works

 This GitHub Action runs when an [`issues` event webhook](https://developer.github.com/v3/activity/events/types/#issuesevent) is fired in your GitHub repo.
-The action checks if the event is of type action = `opened` and posts a comment to the issue thanking the user for their contribution.
+The action checks if there are incomplete checklist items `- [ ] to do` in markdown in the issue's description.
+If there is 1 or > incomplete checklist items, the action label the issue with "Incomplete Items".
+Also, if the issue is closed with incomplete checklist items, the action will reopen the issue and comment on the issue.

 ## Installation